The last first day: Third-year DVM students begin individualized path

 For most of the Class of 2026, August 26, 2024, marked the last first day of classes in their career.

-“I knew third year would be my favorite year when I got into vet school, and that rings true every day,” said Abby Riley, who is on the equine track excitedly pursing her passion for helping her favorite animal- the horse.
+“I knew third year would be my favorite year when I got into vet school, and that rings true every day,” said Abby Reilly, who is on the equine track excitedly pursing her passion for helping her favorite animal- the horse.

 Third year marks a major transition for students at Virginia-Maryland College of Veterinary Medicine.
 The first two years are spent on core knowledge, the whole class takes the same lectures and follows the same structure.
 Third year is the time for students to individualize their veterinary education.